What You Should Remember

 Never tell your boss about a problem unless you also bring at least two possible ways to fix it.
 This makes the talk about choosing the right path, not about you dumping a mess on them.

 Think ahead about what your boss will need.
-By handling small, safe tasks without being asked, you build up "good standing."
+Handle small, safe tasks before being asked and you build up "good standing."
 You use this goodwill later to ask for bigger chances, like promotions.

 Why Careers Get Stuck

-Many people can't move up because they misunderstand their relationship with their boss.
+Many people can't move up at work because they've misunderstood 'managing up', or never tried it at all.
 This is the "Power Blind Spot."
-They feel awkward trying to manage their boss, or they just think doing a good job is enough for a promotion—this is the "Safety Bias."
+They feel awkward about managing up, or they just think doing a good job is enough for a promotion, which is the "Safety Bias."

 The real issue is that most employees fix things that help their own day go smoothly.
 They ignore the big worries their boss has about the company leaders above them.
 You can't help someone if you don't know what they are being judged on.